Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 I don't know if he's a British national or not, but it's interesting that these people all over the world are raising these issues.

-He has broken this news, or maybe someone else, seven year contracts between the British government and the hotels and Elon Musk, which this can just as a quick thing.
+He has broken this news, or maybe someone else, seven-year contracts between the British government and the hotels.

-So just as a quick thing on this, yes, the government has been paying hotel owners huge sums of money to house something like fifty thousand illegals.
+Yes, the government has been paying hotel owners huge amounts of money to house something like 50,000 illegals.

-There are about one hundred eighty thousand who have broken in over the last five years, but at the moment I think it's something like fifty thousand they're actually putting up in hotels.
+But at the moment, I think it's something like 50,000 they're actually putting up in hotels.

 It has made one migrant hotel owner called Graham King a billionaire.

-And there was a chap the other day who was like, yeah, they offered me three million for seven years and I said no, because it ruined the place.
+And there was a chap the other day who was like, Yeah, they offered me 3 million for seven years, and I said no, because it'd ruin the place.

 Kudos to him.